 Excavations at Cadbury Castle

 In June 1913 trial excavations were held on Cadbury Castle.
 The excavations took place in the south west corner of the hill said by some to be the 'Camelot' of King Arthur.
 Six men were employed in the excavation work.
 Many pieces of pottery of the Romano-British era were found as well as evidence of walls and ramparts and a small child's skeleton.
 The work was carried out on behalf of the Somerset Archaeological and Natural History Society.
+More recent excavations of the site were led in the 1960s to 1970 by archaeologist Leslie Alcock and since 1992 by the South Cadbury Environs Project.

 The book 'By South Cadbury is that Camelot...'
 Excavations at Cadbury Castle 1966-70 is an excellent reference about the excavations at Cadbury Castle in the years 1966-1970.
 This book of great archaeological and historical importance was published by Thames and Hudson Ltd in 1972 and it is interesting to note that it was also published in Germany by Gustav Lübbe Verlag, Bergisch Gladbach in 1974.